Feral Druid DPS Easy Mode — Dragonflight 10.2

-This section is intended for players who are new to the game or class, have no intentions of raiding Mythic difficulty, or simply want a more straightforward way to play their specialization without being overwhelmed by the numerous priorities and active abilities that need to be taken into consideration for optimal play.
+This section is intended for players who are new to the game or class, have no intentions of raiding Mythic difficulty or want a more straightforward way to play their specialization without being overwhelmed by the numerous priorities and active abilities that need to be taken into consideration for optimal play.

-2. The Basics for Feral Druids
+The Basics of Feral Druid

-3. Talent Choices for Feral Druids
+Beginner Talent Choices for Feral Druids

-4. Stat Choices for Feral Druids
+Stat Choices for Feral Druid

 The current Feral stat priority is as follows when using this build:

 Agility is by far the strongest stat to focus on in Dragonflight for Feral, so item level usually dictates the most desirable item.
 After this, you want a healthy amount of Critical Strike due to Primal Fury.
 Mastery can be stacked everywhere else alongside a small amount of Haste.
 The only strong rule for Feral gearing is to try and avoid Versatility whenever possible.

 Generally, we try to keep our Beginner pages the same as our more detailed stats page, but more details regarding selections are covered here: